bobsupercow/Cheat_Sheets/Cheat_Sheet_File_Manipulation.md

 * /log Will output the log to the folder we created above.
 * /V Produce output in verbose (detailed) mode.
 * /NP Do not show percentage progress
+* /MT:128 Multithreading, more than default (8).

+### Step 2 - Copy again to complete ###

+`robocopy \\OLDSERVER\d$\FOLDER D:\FOLDER /e /zb /copy:DATSOU /MIR /r:3 /w:3 /log:c:\ROBOCOPY-Logs\Last-Copy\FOLDER.log /V /NP /MT:128`

+* /MIR This is the ‘mirror directory’ switch, this will remove files from the destination that no longer exist in the source.